FlorentBroise/BRS-Printers-Mod/intro1.md

 -Z kinematic is finished and fonctionnal

 Once the Machine will be validated, something you can follow on the BRS Facebook page, I will realease the CAD, for free, and add kits in the BRS STORE!!
-This should happen until the end of September 22
+This should happen until the end of September 22!
+All VULCAIN parts and design are under CC BY-NC 4.0

 I see you there :)